adwait1-g/adwait1-g.github.io/_posts/management/2025-08-15-necessary-but-not-sufficient-goldratt.md

 ---
-title: "Necessary is not Sufficient" by Eliyahu Goldratt
+title: Necessary is not Sufficient - book by Eliyahu Goldratt
 categories: it
 comments: true
 layout: post